Canada should increase aid to Cuba and work with other countries to ease impact of U.S. sanctions

 TAKE ACTION

-• scale up efforts to provide immediate food, medicines and medical supplies to Cuba
+• Continue to scale up efforts to provide immediate food, medicines and medical supplies and ongoing development assistance to Cuba;

 • The Honourable Mélanie Joly, Minister of Foreign Affairs